 The alternative of not proceeding with the Scott Base Redevelopment was considered at the initiation of the project.
-The alternative was discounted because it would result in the closure of Scott Base, as the critical life support systems and infrastructure at Scott Base is at the end of its life.
-Alternatives for the design of the proposed Scott Base, its location on Pram Point, the type of civil and mechanical engineering solutions to build and operate the proposed station, as well as the logistics for the project and the deconstruction of the existing station were identified and assessed to identify preferred solutions.
+This option would result in the closure of Scott Base, as the critical life support systems and infrastructure at Scott Base are at the end of their life.
+Alternatives for the design of the proposed Scott Base (Figure VII), its location on Pram Point, the type of civil and mechanical engineering solutions to build and operate the proposed station, as well as the logistics for the project and the deconstruction of the existing station were identified and assessed through an options analysis to identify the preferred solutions.

-The alternative of not upgrading the wind farm was considered.
-"Do nothing" would result in the wind farm being decommissioned after 2030 and Ross Island relying entirely on fossil fuels.
-The alternative was discounted because it goes against New Zealand's commitment to managing its environmental impacts in Antarctica.
+The alternative of not upgrading RIWE was considered.
+The option of "Do nothing" would result in the wind farm reaching its end of design life in 2030 and face being decommissioned.
+The result would be Ross Island relying entirely on fossil fuels for electricity generation.
+This alternative was discounted as it is contrary to New Zealand's commitment to managing its environmental impacts in Antarctica.